 2. You expose your plans too early

 Plans are like seeds.
 Once you sow them, cover them.
 Nurture them and work on them quietly.
 When they take shape, the world will take notice automatically.
-You don’t have to make announcements because when you go public with your plans, various energies, thoughts and opinions of other people begin to interfere with your original thinking.
+You don’t have to make announcements because when you go public with your plans, various energies, thoughts and the opinions of other people begin to interfere with your original thinking.
 Besides, your plans are almost always going to change.
-So, once you make them public, every time you want to make changes to your plan, you may be worried about what will others think or say.
+So, once you make them public, every time you want to make changes to your plan, you may be worried about what others will think or say.
 In doing so, not only do you limit yourself but you also stop making necessary changes to your plan for the fear of looking like a fool.

 If you really want to share your plans with others because it motivates you to stay disciplined, then ideally, announce your plan of action and not the outcome.
 For example, your plan may be to lose 20 pounds in 2015.
 Don’t say, “I’m going to lose 20 pounds this year.”
 Instead, say, “I’ll go to the gym 5 days a week and I’m quitting desserts.”
 Or something like that.
 Hope you get the drift.
-When you don’t promise an outcome but action, you are able to work lot more freely and ably.
+When you don’t promise an outcome but action, you are able to work a lot more freely and ably.

 3. You give up too soon

 This is the most common problem.
 It is the number one cause, actually.
-It doesn’t matter what are you after, it won’t happen in an instant.
+It doesn’t matter what you are after, it won’t happen in an instant.
 It will take its due time.
 If a tree takes a hundred blows to fall, you can’t get to the hundredth blow from the word go.
 The first 99 blows are just as important.
 Without the first 99, there’s no 100.

 How soon is too soon, you may ask?
 Well, when you give up without reaching the end goal, you’ve given up too soon.
 I’m not suggesting that you stick to unreasonable plans.
-Many a time people make wrong financial, professional or personal decisions, and it’s okay to accept that you made a mistake, make ammends and move on.
+Many a time people make wrong financial, professional or personal decisions, and it’s okay to accept that you made a mistake.
+Make amends and move on.
 But, for all other goals where you are not running out of resources, where you can reasonably put in a greater effort, especially personal development goals, don’t give up until you reach your destination.
 Take baby steps and keep taking them, one after another.
 Before you know it, you’ll have covered the whole nine yards.

 4. You don’t listen

 It’s one thing to be sure of your plans, it’s another altogether to think that you have the best plan.
-The former is confidence and the latter foolishness.
+The former is confidence and the latter is foolishness.
 Research has it that 95% of businesses shut down within their first year of operation.
-Most entrepreneurs are so in love with their businesses that they become blind to even right feedback.
+Most entrepreneurs are so in love with their businesses that they become blind to even the right feedback.
 “My idea can’t be wrong, my decisions are sound.
 I’m too smart for these people around me.”
 This is how most of us (secretly) feel about ourselves and our plans.

 Yes, yes, I know that those who succeed are the ones who trust their gut instinct.
-Go ahead, trust your instincts, but, trust me, it doesn’t harm to listen to the other person.
+Go ahead, trust your instincts, but, trust me, it doesn’t harm you to listen to the other person.
 At least, just listen.
 Once done, you can decide if you want to take up their feedback or not.
 Who knows, something good may come out of it.
 That said, you don’t have to listen to all forms of unsolicited advice, and you can certainly filter out those who are more interested in criticizing you than giving you an honest opinion.
 But, those who disagree with you after listening to you properly, hear them out.
 They mean well.

 5. You don’t follow your discipline